Playground Tips for Parents of Toddlers with Hearing Loss

 To prevent loss, we check for our daughter's hearing aids when we leave the playground.
 We usually check once she gets into her stroller.
 As she gets older, we want to encourage self advocacy and will help her take over this responsibility.
 Maybe a new song is in order!

 What happens if your child's hearing aids get lost or damaged?
 Some hearing aid companies include a replacement warranty to cover accidental loss or damage.
+It's worth looking up your warranty/replacement policy ahead of time so you can coordinate with your audiologist to replace the hearing aids if needed.

 You might also consider getting a pair of backup hearing aids.
 Of course, insurance coverage varies.
 If your child's hearing aids were provided through Early Intervention, her health insurance benefit may remain available.